 Why it's so innovative: The idea behind this brand is that you can sign up for £10 per month and get the products at factory cost (we're talking mascara for £3).
 If not, you can pay the slightly higher prices.
 But the best thing about this brand, of course, is that these affordable products work really well.

 Advice: Given that Kilgore is the woman behind the innovative eco-friendly brand Soaper Duper, we were more than interested to find out how and why she decided to launch Beauty Pie, and not just because we're fans.
 Essentially, she's "making the market fairer to women," she told The Evening Standard back in January when it launched.
 Kilgore wanted to stop beauty product prices from being prohibitive and allow women to bypass the huge markups.
-The idea is to "democratise" the beauty industry and make "every woman being equal."
+The idea is to "democratise" the beauty industry.

-Kilgore told us that while at the moment it's a crowded marketplace and there have never been more start-ups, "there has never been more opportunity".
-When setting up a brand, however, she has some tough but great advice: "I always tell budding ‘wantrepreneurs’ that they have to ask themselves the ‘so what’ question about their brand concept," reveals Kilgore.
-"That means explaining the idea, and then asking ‘SO WHAT?’.
-If the answer to ‘SO WHAT’ is more than a sentence or two, it’s probably not honed well enough to get started on."
+Kilgore told us that while it's a crowded marketplace and there have never been more startups, there has also never been more opportunity.
+When setting up a brand, however, she has some tough but great advice: "I always tell budding 'wantrepreneurs' that they have to ask themselves the 'so what' question about their brand concept," reveals Kilgore.
+"That means explaining the idea and then asking 'SO WHAT?'
+If the answer is more than a sentence or two, it’s probably not honed well enough to get started on."

 When it comes to staying motivated, however, she offered up some important tips.
 "Take 30 minutes every day to read something visionary to remind you why you got started in the first place and to recharge your energy," insists Kilgore.
-She also offered up sage advice on how to deal with having a bad day, which she says is all about recognising it.
-Therefore, to stay motivated it's all about "realising that the difficult days are actually the best—they bring the biggest challenges and these are the biggest teachers".
+She also tells us that the key to dealing with a bad day is recognising it: "It's all about realising that the difficult days are actually the best—they bring the biggest challenges and these are the biggest teachers."